 - Add red lentils, bulgur wheat (optional) and the chicken/vegetable stock.
 Bring to a boil, then simmer for 30 minutes, stirring occasionally to prevent the soup from catching (this is Joni Mitchell’s word for “scalding” or “burning”).

 - Once the lentils are soft and starting to fall apart, take the soup off the heat and blitz until fairly smooth.
 Season to taste with salt + pepper, then serve sprinkled with chili flakes, a pinch of dried mint or oregano, a drizzle of olive oil (optional), and a squeeze of lemon.
-Serve hot (ideally while listening to Blue on repeat).
+Serve hot (ideally while listening to Clouds on repeat).

 - Red lentils are high in protein, fiber, polyphenols, iron, folic acid, magnesium, and they are said to improve electrolytic activity.
 This easy red lentil soup is a great way to incorporate them into your diet, especially if you’re looking for a non-meat source of bioavailable iron.